For Old Bill's Nonprofit Participants

 How Does Old Bill’s Fun Run Raise Money for Nonprofits?

-Run Day is a fun outdoor event that highlights the Giving Season, which runs from August 13, 2021 to the Friday after Run Day.
+Run Day is a fun outdoor event that highlights the Giving Season, which runs from August 12, 2022 to September 17, 2022.
 During the Giving Season, approved nonprofits campaign for donors to give to their organization via the Community Foundation.
 Donors use donor forms (online or paper) to specify which charities they are supporting.
 Separately, the Foundation solicits Co-Challenger contributions that are used to partially match the designated gifts each nonprofit receives.

 What are the Community Foundation’s Responsibilities?